stepan-tikunov/cringouli.cc/README.md

 # [cringouli.cc](https://cringouli.cc)

 This is the repository of my homepage [cringouli.cc](https://cringouli.cc).
-You are welcome check it out!
+You are welcome to check it out!